Is a Correction Looming Ahead for Nano Dimension Ltd. (NNDM)

 NNDM’s Market Performance

-NNDM stocks went up by 12.16% for the week, with a monthly jump of 78.39% and a quarterly performance of 403.55%, while its annual performance rate touched 144.83%.
-The volatility ratio for the week stands at 10.96% while the volatility levels for the past 30 days are set at 14.07% for Nano Dimension Ltd..
-The simple moving average for the period of the last 20 days is 33.15% for NNDM stocks with a simple moving average of 217.19% for the last 200 days.
+NNDM stocks went down by -0.30% for the week, with a monthly jump of 85.75% and a quarterly performance of 315.63%, while its annual performance rate touched 152.85%.
+The volatility ratio for the week stands at 9.11% while the volatility levels for the past 30 days are set at 13.07% for Nano Dimension Ltd..
+The simple moving average for the period of the last 20 days is 13.66% for NNDM stocks with a simple moving average of 183.67% for the last 200 days.

 Analysts’ Opinion of NNDM